 If the bread is moldy or contains any ingredients that are toxic to dogs then other symptoms may be seen.
 The following is a list of common toxic ingredients found in some specialty loaves.
 If any of these ingredients are on the packaging and were consumed, contact your veterinarian straight away.

 Some bread might contain ingredients such as onions to give them extra flavor.
 Onions in large quantities can cause toxicity in dogs.
 They cause oxidative damage which can affect red blood cells, creating a serious condition called hemolytic anemia.
-Symptoms may not be seen straight away but dogs can go on to develop serious illness over time.
+Symptoms may not be seen straight away but dogs can go on to develop serious illnesses over time.

 Garlic, like onions, can cause oxidative damage to red blood cells, meaning they break more easily leading to hemolytic anemia.
 This anemia can cause weakness and collapse.
 Garlic bread should therefore not be fed to dogs.